-Nitro-l-arginine analogues: Dose- and time-related nitric oxide synthase inhibition in brain
+Nitro-L-arginine analogues: Dose- and time-related nitric oxide synthase inhibition in brain

 Richard J. Traystman, Laurel E. Moore, Mark A. Helfaer, Stephen Davis, Kenneth Banasiak, Meagan Williams, Patricia D. Hurn